amandaeze97/cs3041-designManifesto/README.md

 ## Amanda Ezeobiejesi

 Hi!
 I'm a student at Worcester Polytechnic Institute currently studying Computer Science.
 I am from Lagos, Nigeria, but grew up in Southern California.
+When I am not doing schoolwork, I like dance, draw, write poetry, and hang out with friends.

 This page includes some of the projects I have been working on in my Human Computer Interaction class, as well as some of my concluding thoughts on what a good design looks like and how it can be reached.

-Aside from design relating to user's experience, I like dance, draw, write poetry, and hang out with friends.

 ### My Design Process